nyk3151/AortaPartitioning/README.md

   [MONAI Label](https://github.com/Project-MONAI/MONAILabel).
   - For **aortic dissection**, create the aorta as a single segmentation with label values **true lumen = 1** and **false lumen = 2**.
+  We have developed deep learning segmentation models (nnU-Net, SwinUNETR, and U-Mamba).
+  The pre-trained models will be released soon.
   - For the **vertebrae**, TotalSegmentator or MONAI Auto3DSeg is convenient (each vertebra is produced as a separate, named segment such as `Th8`, `Th12`, `L4`).
 - The **centerline** is created with the **Extract Centerline** module of the